yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/install-software/openshift.md

 #### Use the command line

-Alternatively, you can obtain the information about the location via the command line.
+Alternatively, you can find the location using the oc CLI.

 In case of the Operator-based installation of YugabyteDB Anywhere, execute the following command: